I came across a copy of the Nemesis script. I have no idea what version it is. I have no idea how nasty Paramount is about scripts after

 Data doesn't neck pinch the guard to free Picard, he just says the Praetor wants him and takes him out.
 But the Viceroy confronts Picard on the way to gloat a bit about Deanna and how he is "preparing" her for Shinzon.
 Picard notes that there will be another after him, and another after that.
 "You'll find we're a resilient species."
 The Viceroy heads off.

 Data doesn't tip Picard any kind of wink - evidently Picard knew all along that it was Data.
-Data takes him to the Thalaron generator, which is not on the bridge.
+Data takes him to the Thalaron generator, which is not

 The emergency transporter is an ETU - an Emergency Transport unit.